Toxi: Plot

-The melodrama, film begins with a young Afro-German girl being left at the doorsteps of the Rose family—white middle-class Germans—assembled for a birthday party.
+The melodrama film begins with a young Afro-German girl being left at the doorsteps of the Rose family—white middle-class Germans—assembled for a birthday party.
 Initially, most family members treat the young girl with relatively welcome arms as they believe she is only giving a performance as a birthday surprise from an aunt.
 The family later discovers a suitcase that was left on the doorsteps and realize that the young girl, Toxi, has in fact been abandoned.
-Once the family learns that Toxi has been abandoned there is a shift in feelings regarding their acceptance of her; the possibility of the girl spending more time at the home than was expected forces members of the family to confront their racism.
+Once the family learns that Toxi has been abandoned there is a shift in feelings regarding their acceptance of her; the possibility of the girl spending more time at the home than was expected forces members of the family to confront their own views on race and discrimination.

 One character in particular, Uncle Theodor—the Roses' eldest daughter's husband—is very unsettled by the idea of having Toxi stay in his white household: he does not want Toxi to interact with his two daughters who are about the same age as Toxi.
-Unlike the other children featured in the film, Toxi acts very differently.
-She is always on her best behavior as her manners and maturity level are well beyond her age.
-Due to Toxi's mature behavior and her inherent goodness Uncle Theodor eventually realizes that he has made a mistake with his discrimination towards her.
+Unlike the other children featured in the film, Toxi is always on her best behavior as her manners and maturity level are well beyond her age.
+Due to Toxi's mature behavior and her inherent goodness Uncle Theodor eventually realizes that he has made a mistake with his discrimination against her.

 By the end of the film, the entire family has approved of Toxi.
-However, Toxi does not stay with the family, as her father—a former American soldier—shows up at their house to find Toxi and take her back to the States with him.
+However, Toxi will not stay with the family, as her father—a former American soldier—shows up at their house to find Toxi and take her back to the States with him.

+The film explores themes of racial prejudice, post-war German society, and the challenges faced by the "Brown Babies" or "Mischlingskinder" in 1950s Germany.
+Through Toxi's experiences, the film addresses the complex social dynamics of the era, including both acceptance and discrimination.
+These children, estimated to number between 3,000 and 5,000 by the early 1950s, faced numerous social and institutional challenges.
+The film addresses their stigmatization, the frequent abandonment by both parents, and the difficulties they faced in finding acceptance in post-war German society.